Fiserv/exchange/docs/getting-started/getting-started-funding.md

 The account types affect what action is taken on the account.
 For the funding block:
 <ul>
-  <li>`type: CREDIT` Credits the specified account from the available instructional hold balance./li>
+  <li> type: CREDIT - Credits the specified account from the available instructional hold balance./li>
-  <li>`type: DEBIT` Credits the instructional hold balance from the specified account.
+  <li> type: DEBIT - Credits the instructional hold balance from the specified account.
 This cannot be used to bring the instructional hold to a balance greater than it was before unless it is negative.</li>
 </ul>